linuxaustralia/constitution_and_policies/event-checklist.md

 * [ ] Read through the [event subcommittee policy](subcommittee_policy_v2.md)
 * [ ] Ensure all members of your team are [members of Linux Australia](https://www.linux.org.au/membership)
 * [ ] Request a new subcommittee be created by [emailing the Council](mailto:council@linux.org.au).
 An example of what should be included in the request is given below.
-* [ ] Understand expectations from Linux Australia that the event is expected to make a minimum profit to cover organisational expenses such as banking, auditing, insurance and so on, and that all profits above and beyond this amount from the event are returned to Linux Australia to be re-invested in the region's Linux and open source community.
+* [ ] Meet with representatives from Linux Australia Council to discuss expectations regarding the amount of profit your event is expected to make.
 * [ ] Provide the full names of the subcommittee members who will be responsible for financials for the subcommittee so that Linux Australia can ensure that these details are provided to Westpac correctly

 Once your Subcommittee is formed, then;